Balanced Allocation on Hypergraphs: Introduction

 \subsection{Our Results}

-We propose balanced allocation algorithms on different dynamic environments, namely dynamic graph and hypergraph models.
-In order to measure the dynamicity, {we introduce} the notion of \emph {pair visibility}.
-For a pair $\{i,j\}$ of distinct vertices, the \emph{visibility} of $\{i, j\}$, denoted by $\viz{i,j}$, is the number of rounds $t\in\{1,\ldots, n\}$ such $\{i,j\}$ is contained in the edge chosen at round $t$.
-(A more formal definition is given below.)
-When ball $i$ is placed into a bin, the \emph{height} of ball $i$ is the number of balls that were allocated to the bin before ball $i$.
-We say that event $\E_n$ holds with high probability (w.h.p.) if $\Pr{\E_n}\ge 1-n^{-c}$ for every constant $c>0$.
+We study $d$-choice balanced allocation algorithms on different environments, namely dynamic graph and hypergraph models.
+In order to see the effect of power of $d$-choice paradigm, we introduce the notion of \emph{pair visibility}.
+For a pair $\{i,j\}$ of distinct vertices, the \emph{visibility} of $\{i, j\}$, denoted by $\viz{i,j}$, is the number of rounds $t\in\{1,\ldots, n\}$ such $\{i,j\}$ is contained in an edge of the $t$-th hypergraph, $\H^{(t)}$, (a formal definition is given below).
+When ball $t$ is placed into a bin, the \emph{height} of ball $t$ is the number of balls that were allocated to the bin before ball $t$.
+We say that event $\E_n$ holds \emph{with very high probability} if $\Pr{\E_n}\ge 1-n^{-c}$ for some constant $c>0$.
+All logarithms are natural unless otherwise specified.